rapaccinim/rapaccinim/README.md

 # Marco Rapaccini
 ## Combining Tech, Business & Human skills
 ## Tl;dr:
-Technical co-founder with extensive software engineering background and proven track record in customer relations, seeking to leverage hands-on experience and refined sales acumen in a **Solutions/Sales Engineer role**.
+Technical co-founder with extensive software engineering background and proven track record in stakeholders relations, seeking to leverage hands-on experience and refined business acumen in a **Tech/Engineering role**.

 ## What I Can Do
 * Problem Solving as a Service